duckduckgo/content-scope-scripts/special-pages/pages/new-tab/app/new-tab.md

   - See also
      - [Widget Config](./widget-list/widget-config.md) for the initial page widgets
-     - [Update Notification](./update-notification/update-notification.md) for the optional data about release notes (windows only).
+     - [Update Notification](./update-notification/update-notification.md) for the optional data
+     - [Customizer Drawer Feature Flags](./customizer/customizer.md) for optional feature flags like the customizer drawer about release notes (windows only).

 ## Notifications